Clinical Research Associate (CRA) Salary

 Popular Employer Salaries for Clinical Research Associate (CRA)

-Cedars-Sinai Medical Center reports the lowest median salary in the area by far — it's only $36K, less than half of the top paying employer's rate.
-Also sliding in at the lower end of the scale are Medpace, Inc. ($52K), Parexel International Corp ($58K), and Icon Clinical Research Inc ($61K).
+Earnings fall especially short at Cedars-Sinai Medical Center, where the median salary of $36K is the lowest in the field, less than half of the top paying company's rate.
+Also sliding in at the lower end of the scale are Medpace, Inc. ($51K), Kaiser Permanente ($52K), and Parexel International Corp ($58K).

 Popular Skills for Clinical Research Associate (CRA)